Jean-Michel Byron: Biography and career

 Fans' anti-Byron sentiment had built up to the point that all of his songs were cut from the filmed Toto Live video from the aforementioned tour, though his studio work has remained a hot topic among critics and listeners alike over the years.
 After being kicked out of Toto, Byron released a solo album, simply titled Byron, which contains an alternate version of "Love Has the Power".

 More recently, Byron has collaborated with the group "Michael Sanders & the One Tribe Nation", a band playing a mix of jazz rock with funk, world music, and more, and he appeared on the outfit's 2005 debut album Servants of a Lesser God.
 With Byron's material alongside works by Luis Conte and Andy Vargas of Santana among others, the release has received positive remarks from several critics such as Morley Seaver of antimusic.com, who praised the "hypnotic blend of musical virtuosity and melodic ear-pleasers" on the album.

 Byron also contributed to the Star Jasmine Music Foundation project's 2007 release, titled simply Star Jasmine, with his material alongside songs performed by artists such as Ginger Baker and Van Morrison.
 His song was called "For a Dancer".
 The charitable organization assists Californians in many ways such as operating "JAMS", a volunteer-run music school giving instruments and lessons to at-risk youths in the Santa Barbara area.

+From 2015 to 2023 they collaborated with the Italian guitarist Ivan Margari with the project SLO Express Band and Jean Michel Byron & Ivan Margari Music.
+Together they were guests and judges in the 2020 final of the Sanremo Rock Festival.[1] and in 2023 of the Ischia Global Film & Music Festival, also participating in several RAI broadcasts (Paradise-Una Finestra sullo Showbiz - Raidue by Pascal Vicedomini) and Felicità (Raidue).
+In the same year they played themselves in the final scene in the film "Amici per Caso" by Max Nardari.
+They recorded a series of songs that have never been released.

 In 2021 he was on the jury for the regional finals of the Italian music talent format Sanremo Rock, during which he performed in a live jam session with Nora Hime, art name of Eleonora Almonti, front of the winning Italian band Tothem.